dstibbe/todo-server/README.md

 ```

 ### Run
-Each server provides a main method to start it.
+Each server and the AI Agent provides a main method to start it.
 The REST server runs by default on port 8080.
 The HTTP MCP server runs by default on port 8081.
+The AI Agent connects, besides to the MCP server, to an Ollama LLM server by default running on port 11434 with model `llama3-groq-tool-use:8b`.
+Before running the agent make sure you have start the todo server, the HTTP/SSE MCP server, and the Ollama server.

 ### Testing